 Mobile devices are expected to increase in performance and power, which will allow them to support even more advanced games.
 However, even with the progressive cross-platform trend, PC and mobile niches will remain largely separate, with their audience and specificity.
 They have their aces up their sleeves, and the game parties do not overlap.
 So there will be no winner in the mobile vs PC confrontation.
 There is simply no point in fighting.

 As for the details about future changes and innovations in the industry, we have everything covered.
-You can see more technological, social, format and feminine trends common to all gaming directions in our game design special research.
+You can see more technological, social, format, and genre trends common to all gaming directions in our game design special research.

-Mobile gaming is a very promising area that is often used by savvy developers to enter the market.
-Creating a mobile game often requires much fewer resources and time than developing a PC version.
-But at the same time, we must remember that there are many enterprising people: the mobile market is incredibly competitive, and the audience of players has long been fed up with monotonous mediocre products.
+Mobile gaming is a very promising area that is often used by resourceful developers to enter the market.
+Creating a mobile game often requires far less resources and time than developing a PC version.
+But at the same time, we must remember that there are many enterprising people.
+The mobile market is incredibly competitive, and the audience of players has long been fed up with monotonous mediocre products.

 PC games require a more advanced approach.
 Even though indie games do not slow down and even one person can make their game, only a few achieve outstanding results.
-Therefore, the creation of high-budget games is, to a certain extent, even more justified from the point of view of the likelihood of making a profit.
+Therefore, the creation of high-budget games, to a certain extent, is even more justified in terms of the likelihood of making a profit.

 Outsourcing has become the most popular way to create mobile and PC gaming products.
 With its help, both individual developers and large companies can delegate many tasks to professional teams and thereby significantly save time and resources.
-Artists, modelers and programmers at Kevuru Games are ready to take on the full cycle development of a mobile or PC game, or individual art or animation tasks.
-At the same time, you do not have to worry about quality and timing: over 9 years of operation, the company has ideally adjusted all work processes and developed an ideal cooperation scheme that always adapts to each client.
+Artists, modelers, and programmers at Kevuru Games are ready to take on the full cycle development of a mobile or PC game, as well as individual art or animation tasks.
+At the same time, you do not have to worry about quality and deadlines – over 11 years of operation, the company has ideally adjusted all work processes and developed a perfect cooperation scheme that always adapts to each client.